 - To ensure equitable access to health services without financial hardship.
 In particular, the health sector is entering the health finance transition where some major external funds, such as GAVI, are reducing/leaving.
 If other financial sources (e.g. domestic sources) do not cover the gaps, out-of-pocket payment could be increased consequently.

-Other sectors’ support is necessary to (1) further reduce maternal & child mortalities and malnutrition of children (e.g. improvement of road, maternity leave in labour ensuring breastfeeding); and
+- Further reduce maternal & child mortalities and malnutrition of children (e.g. improvement of road, maternity leave in labour ensuring breastfeeding); and

 Local authorities’ support in community mobilization and sub-national levels’ (provinces and districts) contribution in implementing priority programmes are important.

 - Ensure stronger support and collaboration from other sectors in implementing health sector reform Phase II (2016-2020) by holding the National Commission to implement Health Sector Reform set by PM Decree 029 regularly;

 - Allocate at least 9% of the national budget to the health sector; and,

 - Continue to allocate quotas and more qualified staff to the health sector every year, and continue to monitor percentages of health center without any midwife.

 From Development Partners: